How to Create a Wild life garden

 Setting aside part of your garden for "Wilding" or creating a wildlife garden gives another dimension to a garden.
-Over time, it will increase the wildlife visitors to your garden and the wild flowers.
+Over time, it will increase the wildlife visitors to your garden and the number and variety of wild flowers.
 In my garden there is a wild area which, over several years, has been left to go wild.
-The wildflowers will import themselves, although you can give nature a hand.
+The wildflowers have imported themselves, although you can give nature a hand.

 Creating a wildlife area can be done slowly, just letting nature take over and see what comes naturally.
 Some gardeners prefer to introduce specific plants and wildflowers.
 In my own garden I have left an area to develop naturally, and it is amazing the range of wild flowers which appear, (as if from nowhere,) over the years.
 "Wilding" lets nature take its course, but you can be more creative and introduce perennial wildflowers, tips, and advice about both below.